 Giving Creates Contentment

 While some rewards for the giver won’t be seen in this life, a common earthly benefit is contentment.
 Contentment seems to elude most Americans these days.
 The more we get, the more we want.
 The best cure for materialism is through the practice of giving.
 Materialism is fed by an inward focus.
 Giving forces us to stop looking at ourselves and instead focus on the needs around us.
-It is one way that we can denying ourselves and follow Christ.
+It is one way that we can deny ourselves and follow Christ.

 Deep down inside, we all realize there’s an opportunity cost for every dollar we give.
 We can picture the things our giving money could’ve purchased, but instead, we act out our faith and turn it over to God to further His kingdom.
 The simple act of dropping money in the offering tray is our way of saying that God is more important than anything else that money could’ve bought.